Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum will hope to make a difference for the Boston Celtics at 8:30 PM on Thursday versus the Miami Heat in the 2023 NBA Playoffs.
+The Boston Celtics, Jayson Tatum included, take the court versus the Miami Heat at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.

-With prop bets available for Tatum, let's examine some stats and trends to help you find good wagers.
+In this piece we'll examine Tatum's stats and trends, helping you make good predictions on prop bets.

 Jayson Tatum Prop Bets vs. the Heat